Trump adds to chaos of health care deliberations

 The confusion over the Medicaid portion of the Obamacare bill appears to be another example of Trump's eagerness to strike deals and negotiate -- and how that tendency can sometimes complicate things for members of his own party.

-House conservatives openly acknowledge that they are seizing Trump's reputation as a dealmaker to try to reshape the health care overhaul.
+House conservatives openly acknowledge that they are seizing on Trump's reputation as a dealmaker to try to reshape the health care overhaul.

 "I like that about this president.
 He understands that no product is the final product," Idaho Republican Rep. Raul Labrador said Friday.